Skip to this page's content

 Subsidized housing at Birch Creek in Kent

-The King County Housing Authority is a mission-driven organization that administers rental housing and rental assistance to more than 22,500 households.
-We serve low-income people in 33 cities — not including Seattle and Renton — as well as in unincorporated areas of King County.
-The county, named after Dr. Martin Luther King Jr., is home to more than 1.8 million residents and covers more than 2,000 square miles.
-KCHA's service area includes 1.2 million of the county's residents and the majority of its low-income households.
+The King County Housing Authority administers rental housing and rental assistance to more than 22,500 households.
+Our vision is that all residents of King County have access to quality affordable housing.
+We serve people in 33 cities — not including Seattle and Renton — as well as in unincorporated areas of King County.
+The county, named after Dr. Martin Luther King Jr., covers more than 2,000 square miles, and KCHA's service area includes more than 1.2 million residents.

 Learn more about KCHA's housing programs.